cdklabs/cdklabs-projen-project-types/API.md

 - *Type:* boolean
 - *Default:* true

-cdklabs-projen-project-types.AutoMergeOptions Set this to `false` if a package did not enforce this previously and we don't want to change this for now.
+Set a minimal node version via the engines field Set this to `false` if a package did not enforce this previously and we don't want to change this for now.

 ---